rl-86/Lab2-SpringBoot/README.md

 **5. Add configuration files**

 * Place the `.env` file in the project root.
-* Place the `.htpassword` file in the nginx/ directory.
+* Create a folder called "nginx" in the root and place the `.htpassword` inside.

 **6. Build the Encore Docker image, using PowerShell.**
-* Make sure to provide your exact path to `infra-config.json`, located in the project root:
+* Make sure to provide your exact path to `infra-config.json`, located in the project root (e.g. "C:/user/encore-leshan-demo/infra-config.json"):
-* (e.g. "C:/user/encore-leshan-demo/infra-config.json")
 	````
 	encore build --config ./infra-config.json
 	````